-Stephen_C Posted August 9 Share Posted August 9 I suspect for something like that you'd find an app like Moom rather easier to use.
-Stephen Link to comment
+Stephen_C Posted August 9, 2023 Posted August 9, 2023 I suspect for something like that you'd find an app like Moom rather easier to use.
+Stephen

-SimonD Posted August 10 Author Share Posted August 10 Thanks, found an app - Hyperfocused that seems to fill the niche.
-Link to comment
+SimonD Posted August 10, 2023 Author Posted August 10, 2023 Thanks, found an app - Hyperfocused that seems to fill the niche.

 Recommended Posts